engagebay/restapi/README.md

 } ' \
 'https://{{domain}}.engagebay.com/dev/api/panel/companies/company'
 ```
-### 2.2 Updating a company :
+### 2.2 Updating a company:
 We can update required property fields of the company using this call.
-It is used to add the new property or update the existing property.
+It is used to add a new property or update the existing property.
 It accepts property object of company with valid parameter in it.
-We need to send the Company-Id of the company to identify it.
+Send the Company-Id of the company to identify it.
 This will not affect other fields.

 ###### Endpoint
 PUT dev/api/panel/companies/company